 Violent Crimes in ʿAfrin

 According to media reports from November 26, crimes committed by Syrian armed groups in ʿAfrin are continuing.
 In the last few days a teenager was killed and three people were kidnapped.
 In addition, different factions stole numerous cars and large quantities of olive oil.
 Telephone and electricity lines were set on fire (Rudaw).
 On November 27, several armed groups in ʿAfrin began to replace Kurdish village names with Arabic and Turkish names.
-On November 28, some groups destroyed about thirty thousand olive trees in the Balbala area.
-Farmers have to hand over a large part of their harvest to armed groups.
+On November 28, some groups destroyed about thirty thousand olive trees in the Balbala area, and farmers had to hand over a large part of their harvest to armed groups.
 Meanwhile, forty families in Balbala were allowed to return to their homes.
-About six hundred families from other parts of Syria have been settled in the area so far (Rudaw).
+About 600 families from other parts of Syria have been settled in the area so far (Rudaw).

 Abductions in As-Suwayda